Narthur/ohc-handbook/Section 4 - Finances.md

 * The student must work in an OHC-approved Bible-work position during the summer (10 weeks) and winter (3 weeks) breaks.
 * Payment of all earnings from the OHC-approved Bible-work position must be paid directly to OHC.
-* The student must have been enrolled at OHC for at least one year prior to applying for this scholarship
+* The student must have been enrolled at OHC for at least one year prior to applying for this scholarship.

 If the student is found to be eligible for the Bible-Work Scholarship Program, their earnings will be matched dollar for dollar up to $1,000 per semester.
 The student will receive money for food, tithe, and offerings from the scholarship funds paid to OHC.